Nested Tables (Analysis Services - Data Mining)

 Joining Case Tables and Nested Tables

 In order to create a nested table, the two source tables must contain a defined relationship so that the items in one table can be related to the other table.
-In SQL Server Data Tools (SSDT), you can define this relationship in the data source view.
+In Business Intelligence Development Studio, you can define this relationship in the data source view.
+For more information about how to define a relationship between two tables, see How to: Add, Delete, View, or Modify a Logical Relationship Using Data Source View Designer (Analysis Services).

 The CustomerKey field is the relational key that is used to link the case table and the nested table within the data source view definition, and to establish the relationship of the columns within the mining structure.
 However, typically you should not use this relational key in mining models built on that structure.
 Usually it is best to omit the relational key column from the mining model if it serves only to join the tables and does not provide information that is interesting for analysis.

-You can create nested tables programmatically by either using Data Mining Extensions (DMX) or Analysis Management Objects (AMO), or you can use the Data Mining Wizard and Data Mining Designer in SQL Server Data Tools (SSDT).
+You can create nested tables programmatically by either using Data Mining Extensions (DMX) or Analysis Management Objects (AMO), or you can use the Data Mining Wizard and Data Mining Designer in Business Intelligence Development Studio.

 Using Nested Table Columns in a Mining Model